OpenAgriTech/Open-PhenoLiDAR/README.md

 You can use ROS natively without using Docker.
 Follow the instructions in [ROS Setup](docs/01-ROS_setup.md) to get a ROS environment in your computer.
 The instructions may change slightly depending on your Linux Distribution.

+## Project funding
+This software was developed as part of the project AGL2017-85222-R funded by MCIN/AEI/10.13039/501100011033 and "ERDF A way of making Europe".